civicdatacoop/AzureTRE_manual/README.md

 The first line (building step) needs to be added; that is the difference.

-Also, then you need to generate JSON Payload explicitly, using a specialised script (that is not mentioned in the manual either).
+Also, then you need to generate JSON Payload manually, using a specialised script (that is not mentioned in the manual either).

 1. Go to the folder with a workspace service, e. g.: